Micharl13/micharl13.infinityfree.me/README.md

 ## 🧠 About
 I'm a student who enjoys coding, photography, baking, and mystery/sci-fi novels.
-This site is where I experiment with web design and show off my projects.
+This site is where I show off my projects and stuff.

 ## 🚀 Tech
 - Built with **HTML, CSS, Bootstrap, and GitHub Pages**